janul/chapter10-review/chapter10.md

 ## OTTO-Node / Fides

+This software, a part of the ERASMUS project, was funded in part by the United States Department of Homeland Security's Science and Technology Directorate.
+Standard disclaimer: The content of this book does not necessarily reflect the position or the policy of the U.S. Government and no official endorsement should be inferred.

 Fides is a web application that enables a person to register, then register an organization, and apply to become a member of the federation.
 It includes enrollment of an OpenID Provider, using the discovery features of OpenID